 Overall, proposals for EU projects need to be like a supermarket; have it all and cover all the aspects EC requires: innovative idea, a satisfactory TRL, clear and quantifiable objectives, a high market potential and solid go-to-market strategy.
 We have seen projects with a medium level of novelty, but with a high market potential and clear strategy to thrive, whilst high innovative products or models keep trying and trying to get the EU funding because they not have the full package.

-Beyond tips suitable to the whole proposal, it is also necessary to consider what are project impacts for Horizon 2020 (H2020) evaluators, and how to structure an outstanding Impact section.
+Beyond general tips suitable to the whole proposal, the objective of this article is to disclose what are project impacts for Horizon 2020 evaluators, and how to structure an outstanding Impact Section.